Tommaso Berti

-Tommaso Berti (born 7 March 2004) is an Italian professional footballer who plays as a midfielder for club Cesena.
+Tommaso Berti (born 7 March 2004) is an Italian professional footballer who plays as a midfielder for club Cremonese.

 Club career

 Tommaso Berti made his professional debut for Cesena on the 22 August 2021, during a 3-1 home Coppa Serie C win against Pistoiese.
 He made his championship debut less than a month later during a game against Imolese.
 In 2022, he joined Fiorentina on loan, who assigned him to their under-19s.

+On 26 June 2026, Berti moved to Cremonese in Serie B.

+International career

+In May 2026, he got his first call-up with the Italy national senior team for the two friendlies against Greece and Luxembourg, as interim coach Silvio Baldini, decided to focus on young players after Italy failed to qualify for the World Cup.